k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 5.1.3 Identification, Authentication and Authorization Management

-Fabric provides user identification and access management (IAM) for web, console and web-services access, either using Fabric local repository or by using your organization's Identify Provider.
+Fabric provides user identification and access management (IAM) for web, console and web-services access by using either Fabric local repository or your organization's Identify Provider.
-To read more about Fabric's Identity Management architecture, flows and systems' configuration (e.g. using Fabric internals, SAML or LDAP protocols), click [here](/articles/26_fabric_security/07_user_IAM_overview.md).
+For more information about Fabric's Identity Management architecture, flows and systems' configuration (e.g. using Fabric internals, SAML or LDAP protocols), click [here](/articles/26_fabric_security/07_user_IAM_overview.md).

 ### 5.2 MicroDB (LUI) Encryption